Theodore Roosevelt on the Law of Strife

 – Theodore “Teddy” Roosevelt

-This motivational Teddy Roosevelt poster was originally created in 1900 and then discovered and digitally restored by KNOWOL in 2017.
-Reproductions of the original are available to purchase.
+This image in this post was created in 1900 and digitally restored by KNOWOL in 2017.
+Reproductions are available here.